 Signing up for the Alaska Airlines Mileage Plan is easy.
 All you need to do is head to AlaskaAir.com and follow the prompts to join the program.
 Information you’ll need to enter includes your name, date of birth, gender, phone, email address and physical address.

 How many miles do you need for a free flight on Alaska Airlines?

 Flights booked with the Alaska Airlines Mileage Plan program start at 5,000 miles.

 The bottom line

-The Alaska Air Mileage Plan is a viable travel rewards option for frequent domestic and international travelers.
-Additionally, the company offers several great airline credit cards that can turbocharge your points, rewards and benefits.
-If you fly domestically or internationally (and no, not just to Alaska), you should certainly consider enrolling in the Alaska Air Mileage Plan today.
+The Alaska Air Mileage Plan is a viable travel rewards option for frequent domestic and international travelers, and especially those who fly from the West Coast.
+Additionally, the company offers several great airline credit cards that can help you earn miles faster while being rewarded with frequent flyer perks.

 If you plan to fly with Alaska Airlines or one of its partners in the future, there’s no reason to ignore this free program.